Haru Kobayashi: Transition and proficiency

 At age twelve, she was given a shamisen sized for adults.
 At age thirteen, she was allowed to play duets (nichoushamisen); this marked her becoming a "true" goze.
-However, Fuji did not value Haru highly, because Haru's family were hunters, so Haru was thought to be cursed with ill fortune.
+However, Fuji did not value Haru highly and would often berate her singing skills.
+She claimed that, because Haru's family hunted, Haru was cursed with a poor singing voice.
 In 1915, her apprenticeship was discontinued without the fee, since Haru was not allowed to follow on a goze journey.
 Medical examinations revealed many fissures along Haru's leg bones, due to Fuji's habitual abuse.
 In the same year, Haru entered into an apprenticeship with Sawa Hatsuji of Nagaoka, with the approval of Goi Yamamoto, the boss of the goze organization of Nagaoka.
-She praised Haru's technique, and Haru was allowed to wear the under-garment with red han-eri, which was a sign of a fully-fledged goze.
-After she switched teachers, her condition improved along with her skill.
+She praised Haru's technique, and Haru was allowed to wear the undergarment with red han-eri, which was a sign of a fully-fledged goze.
+After she switched teachers, her condition improved along with her skills.

 Career

 In 1921, her teacher Sawa Hatsuji died, and Haru decided to study under Tsuru Sakai.
-Haru herself taught her lower apprentices kindheartedly.
+Haru, in turn, taught the lower apprentices kindheartedly.
 Tsuru allowed Haru to use a leather shamisen and a tortoiseshell bachi; these also symbolized the fact that she was a full-fledged goze.
-Tsuru retired and Haru became the leader of her goze group.
+Tsuru retired, and Haru became the leader of her goze group.

 In 1933, Haru became independent but continued to help her teacher.
 In 1935, Misu Tsuchida, one of Haru's apprentices, was going to marry a masseur and suggested that Haru adopt her, so they could live in one house.
 Haru accepted, but the masseur already had a wife.
-The newly constructed house that Haru had paid for was taken over by the wife.
+The newly constructed house that Haru had paid for was taken over by his wife.
 Misu's lover took the money earned by Haru.
 In 1934, Haru went back to Nagaoka, but there was nowhere available to live.
-She moved to a Tenrikyo church, where two visually-impaired gozes lived.
+She moved to a Tenrikyo church, where two visually impaired gozes lived.
 On August 1, 1945, the goze house was destroyed during an air raid.
 There were no fatalities because they were all away from the building.
-Haru's party returned to Nagaoka, thankful that the church had not been destroyed by the raids.
+Haru returned to Nagaoka, thankful that the church had not been destroyed by the raids.

-By March 1982, she was living in the special home for the blind and elderly called Tainai Yasuragino Ie. Later she visited her birthplace and the grave of her mother, and performed an address to a kami called Matsuzaka.
+By March 1982, she was living in a special home for the blind and elderly called Tainai Yasuragino Ie. Later, she visited her birthplace and the grave of her mother, and performed an address to a kami called Matsuzaka.
 Although her family asked her to come back home, she refused.
 She even refused the idea that her bones should be buried in the family grave.